Harness the power of copy number variant detection with Chromosomal Microarray Analysis

 • Exon-by-exon coverage of over 1,700 genes

-• Tiling coverage of mitochondrial genome
+• Tiling coverage of the mitochondrial genome

 Limitations